grpc/proposal/A118-tls-telemetry.md

 In the few use-cases where TSI is not called via gRPC, we will ensure that metric incrementation is not performed.

-We will add the Channel's `StatsPluginGroup` as an optional argument to the SSL TSI handshaker creation functions.
+// TODO: Update this comment to be more accurate based on the impl PR We will add the Channel's `StatsPluginGroup` as an optional argument to the SSL TSI handshaker creation functions.
 This ensures that we don't break any existing users of TSI and that we never increment metrics when TSI is used outside of